giusguerrini/xwterm/doc/90-sample-server.md

 The server has been tested on Linux and Windows 10 only.
 On Linux, a virtual terminal (pty) and a shell (`bash`) are created for each session.
 On Windows 10, the ConPTY subsystem is used to host a command interpreter (`cmd.exe`) for each session.
-Here are the server dependencies:

-- Python >= 3.12
+The version of Python I tipically use to launch the server is 3.12 or newer.
+While I don't believe this is a strict requirement, but I haven't had the opportunity to test the program on older systems.
+A notable exception is outlined in the next paragraph.
+The program requires at least one of the following packages:

+For HTTP service:
-- aiohttp (`pip install aiohttp` or, on Ubuntu and its derivatives, `apt install python3-aiohttp`)
+- aiohttp (`pip install aiohttp` or, for Ubuntu and its derivatives, `apt install python3-aiohttp`)

+For WebSocket service:
-- websockets (`pip install websockets` or, on Ubuntu and its derivatives, `apt install python3-websockets`)
+- websockets (`pip install websockets` or, for Ubuntu and its derivatives, `apt install python3-websockets`)

+If one of these packages is unavailable, the corresponding service will be disabled.
+However, the program can still function with the remaining service.

+<h2 id="experiment-on-embedded-linux">An experiment on an embedded Linux system</h2>

+I recently needed to run **miniserver.py** on a minimal and rather old Linux installation.
+The system was a customized version of a Debian 11 ("Bullseye"), hosting a basic installation of Python 3.6 without any addons.
+To save space, package managers "pip", "apt", and even "deb" had been removed.
+Despite this, I succesfully got the program to work by downloading the required packages from Python's main repository end extracing them into the **example/modules** directory.
+I modified **miniserver.py** so it tries to import the dependencies from the default path first, and falls back to **modules** subdirectory in case of failure.
+I also implemented some simple workarounds to address the compatibility issues caused by the outdated package versions.

+The archive **example/python-3_6-addons.tgz** contains the entire **modules** subfolder.
+I created it with the hope that it might assist anyone who finds themselves similar situation.
+It also contains the additional subfolder **mod-zip** in which the original package archives are stored.
+Please note that, while **websockets** package is compact and self-contained, **aiohttp** depends on several additional modules.
+If you need to keep your disk image small, I recommend enabling WebSocket protocol only, and removing **aiohttp** along with its dependencies.

 <h2 id="internals">Internals</h2>